hyperrhiz/jekyll-journal/pages/02-cfp.md

 ## Artifact Evaluation

 JSys submissions for the Solution or Tools/Benchmark category must be accompanied by an Artifact.
+The JSys Artifact Evaluation Board evaluates the artifacts on two main aspects:

-The JSys Artifact Evaluation Board evaluates whether
+- Usability.
+For an artifact to be considered "usable," it should satisfy the expectations set by the paper in terms of functionality (does it basically work?) and relevance (does the artifact match the paper?).
+Beyond that minimum level of functionality, consider the documentation, completeness, and exercisability of the artifact.
+Is the artifact easy to navigate, install, configure, and execute?

-- the artifact can be used by a third-party (without author involvement), and
+- Reproducibility.
+The evaluator is asked to use the submitted artifacts to obtain the main results presented in the paper: i.e., repeat some or all of the presented experiments in order to obtain the same experimental outcomes.
+The goal is *not* to reproduce the results exactly, but instead to generate results independently within an allowed tolerance such that the main claims of the paper are validated.

-- whether the results in the paper can be reproduced using the artifact.
+More details on the criteria and some useful references can be found on [the Artifact Evaluation page](/artifact_evaluation/).

 Artifact Evaluation is single-blind and private (neither artifacts nor the reviews are made public); this is to allow authors to share access to their hardware or testing facility, if required.